UBC-CIC/InvasivePlants/docs/DeploymentGuide.md

 cdk deploy --all --parameters hostStack:prefixListID=<your-region-preFixListId> --profile <aws-profile-name>
 ```

-Example, the `prefixListID` for `ca-central-1` is `pl-38a64351`, then we have the following command:
+For example, the `prefixListID` for `ca-central-1` is `pl-38a64351`, so we have the following command:

 ```bash
 cdk deploy --all --parameters hostStack:prefixListID=pl-38a64351 --profile AWSProfilSSO